sibeshkar/sibeshkar.github.io/content/notes/panini.md

 ## From Ancient Grammar to Modern Systems : The Case of Pong

-While Panini's work on Sanskrit grammar might seem purely academic, this method of identifying patterns, finding minimal rules, and using them to generate valid outputs can be applied far beyond language - it provides a universal framework for understanding and compressing any complex system, allowing us to generate infinite valid states from a small set of core rules.
+While Pāṇini's work on Sanskrit grammar might seem purely academic, this method of identifying patterns, finding minimal rules, and using them to generate valid outputs can be applied far beyond language - it provides a universal framework for understanding and compressing any complex system, allowing us to generate infinite valid states from a small set of core rules.

-The real power of Panini's compression approach to generative grammars becomes clear when we apply it to modelling more complex systems with real-world state machines - like video games.
-Just as Panini found that all of Sanskrit could be generated from ~4,000 rules, we'll see how an entire game can be generated from just 8 rules.
+The real power of Pāṇini's compression approach to generative grammars becomes clear when we apply it to modelling more complex systems with real-world state machines - like video games.
+Just as Pāṇini found that all of Sanskrit could be generated from ~4,000 rules, we'll see how an entire game can be generated from just 8 rules.
 Let's look at how we could compress a recording of a Pong game:

 ```python
 class PongGrammar: